 Fine dining institutions in Sydney rival Michelin-starred venues from around the world and with so much variety in Sydney’s food scene, we’re spoilt for choice.
-So, for those on the hunt for a nice restaurant for an upcoming lunch or dinner, we’ve garnered Sydney’s best 11 fine dining restaurants for you to add to your list.
+So, for those on the hunt for a nice restaurant for an upcoming lunch, dinner or special occasion, we’ve garnered a the 10 best fine dining restaurants in Sydney for you to add to your list and visit in 2021!

-Back and better than ever, Bennelong is a benchmark for fine dining from one of Australia’s most renowned chefs, Peter Gilmore.
-Located in Sydney’s most iconic harbourside space, Bennelong boasts a show-stopping venue with a definitively Australian menu which exceeds the very high expectations placed upon it.
-A new hybrid of casual fine dining, the food at Bennelong is modern, beautiful and a celebration of Australian local produce, meat and seafood.
+Back and better than ever, Bennelong is a benchmark for fine dining in Sydney from one of Australia’s most renowned chefs, Peter Gilmore.
+Located in Sydney’s most iconic harbourside space, the Sydney Opera House, Bennelong boasts a show-stopping venue with a definitively Australian menu which exceeds the very high expectations placed upon it.
+A new hybrid of casual fine dining, the food at Bennelong is modern, beautiful and a celebration of Australian local produce.
 One of the best fine dining restaurants in Sydney, check out Bennelong for a five star dining experience!

 Bentley Restaurant & Bar

-Chef Brent Savage and sommelier Nick Hildebrandt have transformed the stuffiness of corporate dining into a cleverly designed bar and restaurant in the original Fairfax building in the heart of the CBD.
+Chef Brent Savage and sommelier Nick Hildebrandt have transformed the stuffiness of corporate dining into a cleverly designed bar and restaurant in the original Fairfax Building in the heart of the CBD.
 Rarely can a duo pair food and wine together as well as Savage and Hildebrandt, so much so that dining at Bentley isn’t just ‘going out for dinner’ but a whole experience in a league of its own.
 One of the best fine dining restaurants in Sydney of 2021!